 The staff will consistently use state performance data to guide instructional decisions and maintain school wide and district wide data systems each year.
 Data meetings will be scheduled each year in order to analyze all ongoing sources of data.
 Data will be interpreted in order to examine effective strategies to raise student achievement and monitor the implementation of instructional changes.
 Based on data analysis, teachers will determine whether to continue instructional improvement strategies in its current form, modify or extend the approach, or try a totally different approach.
 The school level vertical alignment team (math and reading) grades K-4 and instructional coaching staff at each school will also utilize school wide and district wide data sources to routinely, consistently, and effectively monitor the curriculum, monitor the school wide goals, and use data as a part of the ongoing cycle of instructional improvement.
 The school level Continuous Improvement Planning Committee is also responsible for reviewing all comprehensive needs assessment data and determining the success of the plans funded through federal sources.
 Based on evaluation data, the school level committees must determine whether to continue, revise, or begin new plans to meet the needs of the intended population.
 The planning process encompasses identifying all data sources, a thorough analysis of all data and determining data trends, determining academic areas/concepts that are in greatest need of improvement, discover which subgroups are in the greatest need of improvement and in what subject areas/concepts, utilize school wide needs assessment to determine and prioritize weaknesses, involve all relevant stakeholders in the improvement process and commit district funds as needed for the plan.
 This process provides a framework for ensuring annual revisions and success of the plans funded with Federal monies.
 Throughout each year, the District Consolidated Team will monitor this process.
-Additionally, school level ACIPs will be reviewed and revised as needed during the school year based on the needs of our students.
+Additionally, school level ACIPs will be reviewed and revised as needed during the school vear based on the needs of our students.

-Describe how the local educational agency will identify and address, as required under State plans as described in section 1111(g)(1)(B), any disparities that result in low-income students and minority students being taught at higher rates than other students by ineffective, inexperienced, or out-of-field teachers
+Describe how the local educational agency will identify and address, as required under State plans as described in section 1111(g)(1)(B), any disparities that result in low-income students and minority students being taught at higher rates than other students by ineffective, inexperienced, or out-of-field teachers school meets the highly qualified requirements under ESSA at the current time.

-The Fort Payne City School District strives to provide equal educational quality to all students.
-The system is composed of four schools (K-2, 3-4, 5-8, 9-12) and each school feeds into the other.
-Students from various ethnic and social classes are randomly distributed in classes.
-Additionally, all teachers, and support staff in the Fort Payne City School Systems' elementary, middle, and high school meets the highly qualified requirements under ESSA at the current time.
 However, if any teacher is placed and found not to be highly qualified, the district will develop a plan of action to ensure they obtain highly qualified status within a specified time.
 This may include taking and passing the Praxis exam or working with the ALSDE certification department for a special alternative certificate.
 The collaboration of resources from Title I and Title II will be used to ensure that all staff obtains highly qualified status.
 In addition, parents are informed of their "Parents Right to Know" each year.
 Additionally, the system participates throughout the year in teacher recruitment activities in order to attract the highest quality staff for all of our students.
-The system also implements a mentor program for all first year teachers in order to support and strengthen sustainability of high quality teachers.
+The system also implements a mentor program for all first-year teachers in order to support and strengthen sustainability of high quality teachers.